A Dyson Brownian motion model for weak measurements in chaotic quantum systems: Stationary State at and

-with the hermitian Hamiltonian
+with the Hermitian Hamiltonian

 and the finite energy shift $E_0$, which is the $n$-particle ground state of $H$.
-As the trajectories of the $n$ are non-crossing, the problem is mapped onto fermions.
+As the trajectories of the $n$ particles are non-crossing, the problem is mapped onto fermions.
 The one-particle potential $U(\tw_\al)$ is of Morse type:

-The single-particle spectrum of the Morse potential features a finite number of bound states $\psi_k(\tw)$ at eigenenergy $E_k=-[k+1/2-n(1+x/4)]^2$, with $k\in\mathbb{N}$, $k<k_\mathrm{max}$, $k_\mathrm{max}<\lfloor n(1+x/4)-1/2 \rfloor$, and a continuum of scattering states $\phi_p(\tw)$ such that $E_p=p^2$, with $p\in\mathbb{R}$.
+The single-particle spectrum of the Morse potential features a finite number of bound states $\psi_k(\tw)$ at eigenenergy $E_k=-[k+1/2-n(1+x/4)]^2$, with $k\in\mathbb{N}$, $k<k_\mathrm{max}$, $k_\mathrm{max}<\lfloor n(1+x/4)-1/2 \rfloor$, and a continuum of scattering states $\phi_p(\tw)$, such that $E_p=p^2$, with $p\in\mathbb{R}$.
 Let us notice that the number of bound states is always greater than the number of particles, i.e., $\lfloor n(1+x/4)+1/2 \rfloor>n\,\forall x>0$, and the scattering states are empty.
 The $n$-fermion ground state is thus $E_0 = \sum_k E_k$.
 Consequently, the $n$-fermion energy states of the original FP operator are simply given by

 so that the lowest eigenvalue is $\varepsilon_0(n)=0$.
-The single-particle finite time evolution from an initial $w_0$ to a final $w$ coordinate is determined by the Euclidean propagator using the spectral decomposition over the bound and the scattering states
+The single-particle finite time evolution from an initial $w_0$ to a final $w$ coordinate is determined by the Euclidean propagator $G_{\rm M}$ using the spectral decomposition over the bound and the scattering states

-Then, the $n$-fermion propagator is obtained in terms of the Karlin-McGregor determinant formula \cite{pjm/1103038889} for the probability evolution of $n$ non-intersecting particles from $\vec \tw^0$ to $\vec \tw$.
-From the quantum Euclidean propagator, one can write the solution to the original FP problem using~Eq.~\eqref{eq:FPtoSchr} as
+Then, the $n$-fermion propagator is obtained in terms of the Karlin--McGregor determinant formula \cite{pjm/1103038889} for the probability evolution of $n$ non-intersecting particles from $\vec \tw^0$ to $\vec \tw$.
+From the quantum Euclidean propagator, one can write the solution to the original FP problem using~Equation~\eqref{eq:FPtoSchr} as

 given the initial condition $P(\vec \tw,t=0) = \prod_\al \delta(\tw_\al-\tw_\al^0)$.